foo123/editor-grammar/grammar-reference.md

 ###Fold Model
 **(not available)**

-In future, support a parametrisable `Grammar.Fold` Model which can parametrise folders for user-defined custom code folding (see above).
+In future, support a parametrisable `Grammar.Fold` Model which can parametrise code folders for user-defined custom code folding (see above).

-###Lexical model
+###Lexical Model

-`Grammar.Lex` model defines the mapping of token patterns and token configuration to an associated `token_id` and is a map of the form:
+`Grammar.Lex` Model defines the mapping of token patterns and token configuration to an associated `token_id` and is a map of the form:

 `token_id  -> token_configuration_object`